dcunited001/dcunited001.github.io/_posts/2016-07-18-the-definitive-illegal-immigration-post.md

 Amnesty doesn't exactly solve the problem, by the way.
 People can still come here illegally, so what does that do anyways?
 The debate on this issue is ridiculous.
 This is why we need a wall.
-I hate the fucking wall, but we need it.
+I hate the !@#$ing wall, but we need it.
 The wall is mostly a symbol, by the way.
 I don't care what the !@#$ it is, so long as it means that the number of people crossing the border slows to a trickle.